securitybunker/databunker/README.md

 ---

-# This product stands many GDPR requirements
+# This project resolves most of the GDPR requirements you will need to handle including:

+## Right of access

+The built in **passwordless** login into the data bunker service will allow your customer/user to log in into his personal account at Data Bunker and view all information collected by Data Bunker in connection to his profile.

+#### Add IMAGE

+## Right to restrict processing / Right to object / Consent withdrawal

+Data Bunker manages all user consents.
+User can **cancel specific consent** in his personal account at Data Bunker, for example, to block sending him emails.
+Your backend can work with Data Bunker using our API to add, or cancel consents and a callback operation will be fired when a user action takes place.

+## Privacy by design

+This product, from the architecture level and up was built to comply with strict privacy laws.
+Deploying this project will make your architecture
+**privacy by design** compliant.

+## Transparency

+All operations with personal records are **saved in the audit log**.
+Your customer can log in to his account at Data Bunker and view the audit trail.

 ## Right to be forgotten / Right to erasure

 When your customer asks for his **right to be forgotten** legal right, his private records will be wiped out of the Data Bunker database, giving you the possibility to leave all internal databases unchanged.

+#### Diagram

-**NOTE**: You just need to make sure that you do not have any user identifiable information in your other databases, logs, files, etc...
+**NOTE**: You just need to make sure that you do not have any user identifiable information in your other databases, logs, files.

-## Right of access

-We build in passwordless login into the data bunker service.
-So, your customer/user can log in into his personal account at Data Bunker and view all information collected by Data Bunker in connection to his profile.

-## Right to rectification
+## Right to rectification/ Data Accuracy

 Your customer/user can log in to his personal account at Data Bunker and change his records.
-If needed, Bunker will send you a notification request about the change.

-## Right to restrict processing / Right to object

-Data Bunker can work as management for all user consents.
-User can cancel specific consent in his personal account at Bunker, for example, to block sending him emails.
-Your backend can work with Data Bunker using API to add, or cancel consents and we will send you a notification about user actions.
+Data Bunker will fire a callback operation when a user action takes place.

-## Right to data portability (partial)
+## Right to data portability

 Your customer/user can log in to his personal account at Data Bunker and view and extract all his records stored at Data Bunker.

-**NOTE**: You need to provide your customers with a way to extract data from your internal databases.
+**NOTE**: You need to provide your customers with a way to extract data from other internal databases.

-## Data minimisation
+## Data minimization and GDPR Scope reduction

 Basically, when you clean up your databases from personal records and use Data Bunker token instead, you are already minimizing the personal information you store in different systems.
 In addition, when sending you customer data to 3rd party systems Data Bunker provides you with purposely build *shareable identity* that is time-bound.

-## Data Accuracy

-We allow the customer to change the records that are stored in Data Bunker.
-This way we achieve data accuracy.

-## Transparency
+## Diagram - Boaz

-All operations with personal records are saved in the audit log.
-Your customer can log in to his account at Data Bunker and view the audit trail.

 ## Integrity and confidentiality

 All personal data is encrypted.
-Only relevant personnel can access the data.
-We audit all operations with personal records.
+An audit log is written for all operations with personal records.
 All-access to Data Bunker API is done using an HTTPS SSL certificate.
 Enterprise version supports Shamir's Secret Sharing algorithm to split the master key to a number of keys.
 A number of keys (that can be saved in different hands in the organization) are required to bring up the system.

 ## Accountability principle

-Each one, connected to Data Bunker must provide an access token to do any operation in Data Bunker or the user needs to login to access his own account.
-All operations are saved in the audit log.
+Any system or user that connects to Data Bunker must provide an access token to do any operation or the operation will be aborted.
+A user needs to login to access his own account.
+All operations are recorded in the audit log.

-## Privacy by design

-This product, from the architecture level was build to comply with strick privacy laws.
-Deploying this or similar architecture, can make your company privacy by design compliant.

 ## NOTE